syncrosim/pysyncrosim/docs/quickstart.rst

     .. _SyncroSim online documentation: https://docs.syncrosim.com/

-Overview of Pysyncrosim
+Overview of ``pysyncrosim``
 -----------------------
-Pysyncrosim is a Python package designed to facilitate the development of modeling workflows for the SyncroSim software framework.
-Using the Pysyncrosim interface, simulation models can be added and run through SyncroSim to transform Scenario-based datasets into model forecasts.
+``pysyncrosim`` is a Python package designed to facilitate the development of modeling workflows for the SyncroSim software framework.
+Using the ``pysyncrosim`` interface, simulation models can be added and run through SyncroSim to transform Scenario-based datasets into model forecasts.
 This Python package takes advantage of general features of SyncroSim, such as defining Scenarios with spatial or non-spatial inputs, running Monte Carlo simulations, and summarizing model outputs.

-Pysyncrosim requires SyncroSim 2.3.6 or higher.
+``pysyncrosim`` requires SyncroSim 2.3.6 or higher.

 SyncroSim Package: `helloworldTime`
 -----------------------------------